 This is the first of a five-segment series that seeks to explore the causes of vehicle accidents in the U.S., particularly in Colorado.
 The series is focused on prevention.
 There are a host of factors in vehicle accidents which can be broadly differentiated as being caused by human or non-human reasons.
 Vehicle accidents have negative consequences that are overtly tragic and life-altering, such as severe injuries and fatalities; however, there are also less publicized, yet still impactful outcomes such as social and economic losses.
 This series will center on identifying both factors that we can directly control, as well as those factors that we need to understand in order to maximize roadway safety.
-We will look closely at aspects of vehicle accident safety including human contributions, weather-related factors, those based on road conditions, and accident prevention.
+Our Denver car accident lawyers will look closely at aspects of vehicle accident safety including human contributions, weather-related factors, those based on road conditions, and accident prevention.

 Labor Day weekend is coming up.
 Like several other annual holiday periods, Labor Day brings a rise in accidents, injuries, and fatalities.
 The data from the last five Labor Day weekends shows that roadway fatalities rise by an average of 6% compared to non-holiday weekends.
 Other similarly dangerous holidays for travel include Memorial Day, New Years and the 4th of July.
 Actually, the 4th of July is the largest single day for traffic fatalities in the U.S.